What is the purpose of the Harmony CDD?

 The Series 2001 Bonds were refinanced in 2014, and the Series 2004 Bonds were refinanced in 2015, resulting in annual debt service (interest payment) savings; monies of which were set aside to pay down the District’s street lighting liabilities.

 These assessments are fixed over the life of the bonds and are included on the annual real estate tax bills.
 All home owners have the option of paying down their debt assessment early, either in part or in whole, which will either reduce or eliminate the annual debt assessment levied on their property.
-For information about paying down your property’s debt assessment, please contact the Assessment Department of our District Management contractor:
+The approximate amount of each homeowner’s debt assessment is available in the "Par per Unit/Acre" column [3rd from right] of the current FY Assessment schedule.
+For a detailed estoppel about paying down your property’s debt assessment, please contact the District’s Assessment Department:

 - either by Phone at 954-603-0034; or